Idle Thumbs: Peter Molydeux Game Jam

 In March 2012, Idle Thumbs helped organize a game jam called "What Would Molydeux?", with Anna Kipnis of Double Fine Productions and Patrick Klepek of Giant Bomb.
 The theme of the game jam is to create games based on ideas of the Twitter account @petermolydeux, a parody of Peter Molyneux.
 The initial San Francisco event inspired over 30 other local events across the world, including one in Brighton, UK which was attended by Molyneux.
 The events attracted over 900 participants and produced 280 games over two days.

-Dishonored Return of Nick Breckon
+Return of Nick Breckon

 In March 2013, Breckon returned to San Francisco to take a writing position at Telltale Games and resumed his hosting duties with Idle Thumbs.
 Shortly thereafter, Idle Thumbs celebrated its 100th podcast, in which Rodkin discovered that he was the only host to appear in every episode.
 Vanaman and Breckon also founded a new podcast in May dedicated to discussing the intricacies of DOTA 2 and Lords Management.

+Hiatus

+In 2018, Rodkin and Vanaman's game development company Campo Santo was acquired by Valve, relocating from San Francisco to Bellevue, Washington and geographically separating the hosts.
+No new episodes of the main Idle Thumbs podcast have been produced since 2018.